Updated: Jun 7

 What is intriguing about this point of view of life is that absolutely everything we experience, each story we tell or memory we relive, is essential to creating the pattern that becomes the unique design that is our lives.
 Telling stories is a way of continuing other people’s essence beyond their lives.
 I find that incredibly powerful.

 On Facebook a few weeks ago, my friend Jonathan shared an old family photo he’d found.
 The picture was of a wedding dress his father had made.
 I was astonished by the beauty and intricacy of the dress.
-But mostly what amazed me was that I knew nothing about his father’s skill.
+But mostly what amazed me was that I knew nothing about his father’s skills.
 “How did I not know this about your father?”
 I responded.

 He promised to tell me more.
 True to his word, Jonathan sent me an email telling me more about his father.